 No matter what type of climate you’re working in, fiber cement siding gives owners an exterior that protects the building and helps to insulate it effectively.
 The siding is weather-resilient and impact-resistant, and it even offers a code-compliant siding solution in regions with strict building requirements, like California.
 Fiber cement has become one of the most popular types of cladding in the States because of its long-term durability.

 Fiber cement siding works well as an exterior material because it protects the layers of insulation underneath it.
-But many wonder what types of insulation they can use in conjunction with fiber cement — let’s explore more.
+But many wonder what the best insulation for exterior walls is or what types of insulation they can use in conjunction with fiber cement — let’s explore more.

 How Fiber Cement Optimizes Home Insulation